akash-kasaudhan/AkashGupta-HealthConnect/README.md

-# AkashGupta-JivanButi-HealthConnect
+# AkashGupta-HealthConnect
 Bridging healthcare gaps for underserved communities in India through telemedicine, Ayurvedic consultation, and real-time video consultations

-# JivanButi 🏥
+# HealthConnect 🏥
 **Empowering Healthcare Access in Remote India**

 ## About ℹ️
-JivanButi, founded by **Akash Gupta**, is on a mission to connect India’s underserved communities with essential medical services, focusing on the last mile.
-By leveraging the latest technology, JivanButi aims to bridge healthcare gaps in remote Indian areas, making healthcare accessible, affordable, and convenient for everyone.
+HealthConnect, founded by **Akash Gupta**, is on a mission to connect India’s underserved communities with essential medical services, focusing on the last mile.
+By leveraging the latest technology, HealthConnect aims to bridge healthcare gaps in remote Indian areas, making healthcare accessible, affordable, and convenient for everyone.

 ## Current Problems ⚠️
 - **Limited Access**: Remote communities face challenges in accessing quality healthcare due to geographical barriers and inadequate infrastructure.